 I believe the soul whispers and when you listen it whispers louder, and becomes your intuition.

-I had the task of healing deep emotional wounds, codependency, physically broken and completely broke.
-That’s another reflection, lentils and bread I made last for months, while disentangling myself from codependent relationships, restoring my energy and the miracle blessings that is my left foot as it taught me so much.
+I had the task of healing deep emotional wounds, codependency.
+On the day of my accident, I was giving my power away massively.
+I was not speaking my truth.
+Broken and broke.
+That’s another reflection, lentils and bread I made last for months, unable to ask anyone for help while disentangling myself from codependent relationships, restoring my energy and the miracle blessings that is my left foot as it taught me so much.

 I believe if you are broken, your purpose is to mend.
 You also meet some amazing people who you are supposed to, like the lady I stayed with in Lille whole at university in France who taught me I am my own doctor and showed me how to massage my foot and the acupuncturist who saw the trauma of the accident in my eyes and encouraged me to cry and release.
 My intuition developed so intensely that I became fixated on following it and when I stopped listening it pulled me back.